Day 1: Australia –– Budapest

 Optional Tour (additional cost applies): Marksburg Castle (PM)

-Join a guided tour of the dramatic Marksburg Castle, the only hill castle on the Rhine that has never been destroyed.
-The castle has been continuously occupied for over 700 years and houses a host of artifacts that bring the Middle Ages to life.
+Journey to the dramatic Marksburg Castle on a guided tour.
+Known as the only hill castle on the Rhine that has never been destroyed, Marksburg Castle has also been continuously occupied for more than 700 years.
+It houses a collection of fascinating Middle Ages artefacts.

 Approximate tour duration is 2 hours.